Food Allergies in Bulldogs and French Bulldogs

 Food Allergies in Bulldogs and French Bulldogs MAINTENANCE:

-Food Allergy in bulldogs and French bulldogs leading to the digestive problem can be treated with a hypoallergenic elimnation prescription diet.
-It can be either a novel protein diet of a singel source such as Kangero or alligato or a hydrolyzed protein, and a single low allergen carbohydrate source.
-The protein source should be predominantly from an animal meat source but there are also vegiterian options .
+Food Allergy in Bulldogs and French bulldogs that lead to a digestive problem can be treated with a hypoallergenic elimination prescription diet.
+It can be either a novel protein diet of a single source such as Kangaroo, Alligator, or a hydrolyzed protein and a single low allergen carbohydrate source.
+The protein source should be predominantly from an animal meat source but there are also vegetarian options.

-- NOVEL PROTEIN: A protein source that is not commonly found in bully diets, and should that your bulldog and French bulldog never been exposed to before.
+- NOVEL PROTEIN: A protein source that is not commonly found in bully diets, one that your bulldog and French bulldog never been exposed to before.

 - HYDROLYZED PROTEIN: a prescription hydrolyzed protein diet is made on an assembly line that was cleaned/sterilized from other proteins (diets).
 Hydrolization of the proteins changes them in such ways that they are less likely to be detected by your bully immune system thus less likely to trigger an allergic reaction.

 - HOMEMADE/COOKED NOVEL PROTEIN DIET.

 CHALLENGE TEST: If by the end of the trial period your bulldog or French bulldog digestive problems are greatly improved I recommend you reintroduce your previous diet as a diagnostic challenge (i.e. “challenge test”).
 If your bulldog previous indigestion clinical problems re-emerge then you could be highly confident your bulldog has a food allergy.